selwynpolit/d9book/book/caching.md

 In order to improve cache performance, Drupal 8 now has:

-A cache.backend.apcu service that site administrators can assign as the backend of a cache bin via $settings['cache'] in settings.php for sites running on a single server, with a PHP installation that has APCu enabled, and that do not use Drush or other command line scripts.
+A `cache.backend.apcu` service that site administrators can assign as the backend of a cache bin via `$settings['cache']` in settings.php for sites running on a single server, with a PHP installation that has APCu enabled, and that do not use Drush or other command line scripts.

 ::: warning
 This references single-server sites not needing Drush.
-TODO: I couldn't find any references to using APCu with multi-server setups so I'm not sure if that is a safe configuration.
+This may not be suitable for multi-server setups.
 :::

-A cache.backend.chainedfast service that combines APCu availability detection, APCu front caching, and cross-server / cross-process consistency management via chaining to a secondary backend (either the database or whatever is configured for $settings['cache']['default']).
+A `cache.backend.chainedfast` service that combines APCu availability detection, APCu front caching, and cross-server / cross-process consistency management via chaining to a secondary backend (either the database or whatever is configured for `$settings['cache']['default']`).

-A `default_backend` service tag (the value of which can be set to a backend service name, such as cache.backend.chainedfast) that module developers can assign to cache bin services to identify bins that are good candidates for specialized cache backends.
+A `default_backend` service tag (the value of which can be set to a backend service name, such as `cache.backend.chainedfast`) that module developers can assign to cache bin services to identify bins that are good candidates for specialized cache backends.

 The above tag assigned to the `cache.bootstrap`, `cache.config`, and `cache.discovery` bin services.

-This means that by default (on a site with nothing set for $settings['cache'] in settings.php), the bootstrap, config, and discovery cache bins automatically benefit from APCu caching if APCu is available, and this is compatible with Drush usage (e.g., Drush can be used to clear caches and the web process receives that cache clear) and multi-server deployments.
+This means that by default (on a site with nothing set for `$settings['cache']` in `settings.php`), the bootstrap, config, and discovery cache bins automatically benefit from APCu caching if APCu is available, and this is compatible with Drush usage (e.g., Drush can be used to clear caches and the web process receives that cache clear) and multi-server deployments.

 APCu will act as a very fast local cache for all requests.
 Other cache backends can act as bigger, more general cache backend that is consistent across processes or servers.

-**For module developers creating custom cache bins**
+**Creating custom cache bins**

 If you are defining a cache bin that is: